-Students who have been terminated for failing to maintain satisfactory academic progress may be reinstated at the start of the next grading period through the appeal process.
-However, students will not be eligible for financial aid during the reinstatement term.
-If students achieve a cumulative GPA of at least 70 percent or 2.0 by the end of that term, they will be considered to be making satisfactory academic progress and will be eligible for financial aid consideration in subsequent terms.
+Students who have been terminated for failing to maintain satisfactory academic progress may be reinstated after one grading period by making a request for reinstatement in writing to the School President.
+However, if the reinstatement is granted, the student will not be eligible for financial aid during the reinstatement term.
+If the student achieves a cumulative GPA of at least 70 percent or 2.0 during the reinstatement term, the student will be considered to be making satisfactory academic progress and be eligible for financial aid consideration in subsequent terms